UK: Counterterror police investigating taxi explosion outside Liverpool hospital | DW | 14.11.2021

 While the cause of the incident remains unclear, local police said that counterterrorism officers are currently in charge of the investigation.

-"We are keeping an open mind as to what caused the explosion but given how it has happened, out of caution, Counter Terrorism Police are leading the investigation," Merseyside county police said in a statement.
+"We are keeping an open mind as to what caused the explosion but given how it has happened, out of caution, Counter Terrorism Police are leading the investigation," Merseyside Police said in a statement.

 The explosion took place outside the Liverpool Women's Hospital shortly before 11:00 a.m.
 GMT.